rust-cli/book/src/tutorial/impl-draft.md

 {{#include impl-draft.rs:13:13}}
 ```

-(We drop the `println` statement that we merely put there temporarily
+We can drop the `println` statement that we put there temporarily
-to demonstrate that our program works as expected.)
+to demonstrate that our program works as expected.

 Let’s start by opening the file we got.